mrtimee/avax-error/README.md

-# Advanced Token Sale Smart Contract
+# Food Ordering Smart Contract

-This smart contract implements an advanced token sale mechanism where users can buy tokens, subject to purchase limits, and the owner has full control over the token price, contract funds, and contract termination.
-It also includes robust error handling using Solidity's `require()`, `revert()`, and `assert()` functions.
+This smart contract implements a decentralized food ordering system where users can place orders, deposit funds, and cancel active orders.
+The owner can manage the menu and ensure proper contract operation.
+It includes robust error handling using Solidity's `require()`, `revert()`, and `assert()` functions.

 ## Features

-- **Token Sale**: Users can purchase tokens as long as they send enough Ether and do not exceed the maximum purchase limit.
+- **Order Food**: Users can order food from a predefined menu, and the total price is deducted from their balance if they have sufficient funds.
-- **Ownership Control**: The contract owner can mint tokens, set token prices, withdraw funds, and terminate the contract.
+- **Cancel Orders**: Users can cancel active orders and receive a refund.
-- **Dynamic Pricing**: The owner can update the price per token anytime.
+- **Deposit and Withdraw Funds**: Users can deposit Ether to their account balance and withdraw their balance when needed.
-- **Contract Termination**: The owner can terminate the contract once all tokens are sold, transferring remaining Ether to their account.
+- **Menu Management**: The owner can manage the food items and prices in the menu.
-- **Error Handling**: The contract employs `require()` to enforce conditions like token availability and Ether sufficiency, `revert()` to stop execution if unsold tokens remain during contract termination, and `assert()` to check for contract invariants like balance consistency.
+- **Error Handling**: The contract uses `require()` to enforce conditions like sufficient balance and valid orders, `revert()` to stop execution on failure conditions (e.g., insufficient funds), and `assert()` for balance consistency checks.

 ## Installation